shivambitm/shivambitm/README.md

 - 👯 I’m looking to collaborate on exciting Projects and Hackathons
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/shivamkumar0611/)
 - And, my favourite emoji is :smiling_face_with_tear:
-- In meanwhile I understand and implement the fundamentals of computer engineering and learning web development - React, web3 and much more xD
+- In meanwhile I understand and implement the fundamentals of Computer Science and learning web development - React, web3 and much more xD
 - Today's learning - Never ever break someone's trust
 - Pronouns: He/Him